 QR Codes are two decades old, but its usage as an alternative to physical menus become mainstream quite recently.
 One of the primary reasons for the massive surge in QR Codes as menu, was their ability to be scanned using a phone’s camera.

 To ensure your restaurant menu QR Codes work seamlessly, here are 3 things you should consider –

-1. Help the older generation scan QR Codes
+1. Assist the older generation in scanning the QR Code menu